sts10/linux-config/readme.markdown

 ## Syncing and Security
 1. You're probably going to want to install snap with `sudo apt install snapd`
-2. I then installed KeePassXC with `snap install keepassxc`
+2. I then installed KeePassXC with `snap install keepassxc`, though the app image is good too.
 3. Next, I installed Syncthing via the instructions at the top of [this page](https://apt.syncthing.net/)
 4. I then setup Syncthing, including my KeePass database.
 5. For a GPG GUI application, ["GNU Privacy Assistant"](https://help.ubuntu.com/community/GnuPrivacyGuardHowto#Graphical_Interfaces) gets the job done.
 To install it, I ran: `sudo apt install gpa`.